lewishopkins/Alarm-O-Bot/README.md

 - Set "admin_role_name" to a Discord role on your server which you are happy to have access to ALL commands - preferably a role which only you have.
 - A default realm and region may be set in the config so that users may leave out those part of the following commands.
 - Go to the [Discord Developer Portal](https://discordapp.com/developers) and create a new application.
+- Convert the application into a bot, place the discord token into "Token" in the config.
+- Invite your bot to your discord server.
+- Run startAlarmOBot.bat

 ## Commands